Message from the ‘Top’

 We give you this ‘Guide’ on how to celebrate Ut Unum Sint in your parishes, and religious communities, and is intended to help you prepare and live the call to Christian unity – “That They May Be One”.

-To begin this year-long celebration, all Catholics of the Auckland Diocese are invited to join with Bishop Patrick Dunn in an Opening Mass on Monday 25th May 2020 at St. Patrick and St Joseph’s Cathedral at 7:30 PM.
+To begin this year-long celebration, all Catholics of the Auckland Diocese are invited to join with Bishop Michael Gielen in an Ecumenical Service on Sunday 21st June 2020 at St. Columba Presbyterian Church, 480 Ti Rakau Drive, at 5:00 PM.
 The faithful will be commissioned to go forth, prepare and live the call to Christian Unity – “That They May All Be One”.
 The year-long commemoration will end with an Ecumenical Service at Christ The King parish one year later, on Tuesday May 25, 2021.

 What else is happening?